oils-for-unix/yaks/doc/yaks.md

     - so no macros
     - no recursion / tail style!
     - doseq?

+- Yaks Bootstrapped
+  - what does it take to write it in itself?
+  - You need sum and product types I think
+  - what do we do about the REGEX?
+    - write our own little Pike inspired regex interpreter?
+    - he parsed the regex and interpreted it at the same time though
+    - we need char classes

 - Yaks IR for Oils/mycpp
   - AN IR for compiling to C++